plutus-community/docs/docs/Lectures/Cohort_03/Lecture_06.md

   tag:6e3f6a59d64f6d4cd9d38bf263972adaf4f7b244
 ```

-Head backto the plutus-apps directory and update it to the current git tag:
+Head back to the plutus-apps directory and update it to the current git tag:

 ```
 totinj@penguin:~/plutus-apps$ git checkout main